Zdeeno/Labeling-tool/README.md

 # Labeling-tool
-This is very simple graphical tool for creating bounding rectangles and appropriate text files.
+This is very simple graphical tool for creating bounding rectangles and appropriate text files, suitable for training neural networks.
 It should work for `python 3.4+` (tested on python 3.6, Ubuntu) using built in python GUI module `tkinter` and `PIL` for images.

 ## Input: